Paleolimnology

 Sediment sampling at Bachalpsee near Grindelwald, with the Bernese Alps in the background © S. Schouten, 2023

-The Paleolimnology Unit uses a range of sedimentological and biogeochemical proxies in lake sediments and statistical tools to investigate short- and long-term climate and environmental variability and change ranging from the Anthropocene to Glacial-Interglacial cycles.
-The spotlight of investigation is currently on the responses of lakes to rapid climate change, on the nexus between climate-productivity-anoxia and on organic micro-pollutants including Plant Protection Products and related eco-toxicological impacts.
-We investigate lakes in Switzerland, Central Europe, Africa and NE China.
-Research is typically highly interdisciplinary.
+The Paleolimnology Group uses a range of sedimentological and biogeochemical proxies in lake sediments as well as statistical tools to investigate short- and long-term climate and environmental variability and change from the Anthropocene to glacial-interglacial cycles.
+The current focus of the research is on the responses of lakes to rapid climate change and on the relationship between climate, productivity, and oxygen depletion.
+We study lakes in Switzerland, Central Europe, Africa, and Northeast China.
+The research is typically highly interdisciplinary.

 Fieldwork impression: https://youtu.be/4BjyFH7UV_k